hyperjumptech/monika/docs/src/pages/guides/alerts.md

 ## Built-in Alerts

 Monika will automatically issue an alert when it detects a probe is inaccessible.
 An incident and recovery alert will be sent to all configured notification channels.
-Note that connection assertion or custom messages are not yet supported.
+Note that connection checking is always on and customized message strings are not yet supported.

 ## Further reading